Have you been waiting for an opportunity to take a family vacation? A Utah road trip may be just what you need!

 Lastly, if you’re targeting dates when crowds are moderate and temperatures are bearable, choose a date between April - May and September - October.
 Honestly, these are the best times to plan a Utah road trip.
 Spring or Fall!

-If you happen to travel full-time like our family and you're looking for more ideas on where to go either before or after Utah, or you just want to plan a longer road trip, then check out these ideas on other great places to visit out west.
+If you happen to travel full-time and you're looking for more ideas on where to go either before or after Utah, or you just want to plan a longer road trip, then check out these ideas on other great places to visit out west.

 Great Sand Dunes National Park - This is a great park in Southwest Colorado.